-Thus, the matrices underwent both water uptake and erosion simultaneously immediately after placement in the dissolution medium and this continued over the 12 h period of the study.
+Thus the matrices underwent both water uptake and erosion simultaneously immediately after placement in the dissolution medium and this continued over the 12 h period of the study.
 Formulation F6 and the standard DTZ product had overlapping erosion profile but their water uptake behaviour was similar only up to the 6th hour.
 The plots were almost linear, indicating a balance between water uptake and erosion, and resulting in sustained drug release [20].

-FTIR spectra indicate that similar characteristic peaks appeared with minor differences for the drug and the formulations.
-Hence, it seems that no chemical interaction occurred between the drug and the tablet excipients(including the polymer) used.
-The DSC thermograms of MK when compared to pure karaya showed a broad endothermic peak.
-However, the other peak which appeared at 186.7°C disappeared while a exothermic peak appeared.
-This new suggests that a change in the structure of karaya gum occurred as a result of crosslinking.
-The DSC endothermic peaks for the pure drug and the drug in formulation F6 showed only a negligible shift in their positions with some peak broadening in the latter.
-Thus, both FT-IR and DSC indicate that karaya gum structure was modified by crosslinking, and that there was no likelihood of any chemical interaction between the drug and the polymers.
+The DSC thermogram of MK, when compared to pure karaya, showed a main broad endothermic peak.
+But the other peak which appeared at 186.7°C disappeared with the appearance of a new exothermic peak.
+Thus the above data obtained indicates a change in the structure of karaya gum.
+Also, the DSC endothermic peaks for the pure drug and the drug in the formulation F6 showed only a negligible shift in their positions with some peak broadening in the latter.
+Thus it seems from both FT-IR and DSC results that karaya gum structure was modified by crosslinking, and that the likelihood of any chemical interaction between the drug and the polymers does not exist.